aviadlevy/blog-posts/CICD of microservices architecture with GitLab.md

 > This is a re-publish for a post I wrote back in Aug 2019. many things changed since then and I hope to write new post about it soon

+> To see how we further improved our CI/CD process with GitLab, check out [part 2](https://medium.com/@aviadlevy/ci-cd-of-microservices-architecture-with-gitlab-pt-2-f640d4c57c9b)

 As the Threat Cloud Application team, we’re responsible for many cloud applications.
 We have public applications, and many other internal applications that support them.
 This software design is also known as a microservices architecture.
 Our applications are deployed on Kubernetes cluster which is deployed in AWS.

 We started using GitLab as our central source code management and application life cycle about a year ago.